ForgeRock/forgeops/dev/README.md

 ## Limitations - READ THIS

 * Currently this is aimed at iterative development - not a production deployment.
-* The AM pod in non file based mode will come up fresh everytime - it will not retain its boot configuration This is because the boot.json and other bootstrap files are not mounted in the container.
-We are waiting on file based configuration to address this.
-See the comments in docker/am/Dockerfile for a work around.
 * AM file based configuration is a work in progress.
 See docker/am-fbc/README.md

 ## SETUP - READ THIS FIRST